erichVK5/inkscape2laserGRBL/README.md

 TODOs
 =====

+* Modify code to work with Inkscape 1.x
 * Rename `*PolyLine` stuff to `*Path` to be less misleading.
 * Parameterize smoothness for curve approximation.
 * Use native curve G-Codes instead of converting to paths?